ropensci-review-tools/autotest/README.md

 The `class` line declares an input parameter, `<param_name>`, to be of one or more defined classes.
-If not given, and if nominated input data are, for example, of any standard rectangular format, the `autotest` will test the response to the nominated function to input of *all* standard rectangular formats.
+If not given, and if nominated input data are, for example, of any standard rectangular format, then `autotest` will test the response to the nominated function to input of *all* standard rectangular formats.
 The `class` parameter can thus be used to declare that the function is only expected to receive input data in one